 As we mentioned, the Citi Diamond Preferred doesn’t offer any rewards like cash back or Citi ThankYou points on your spending.
 This is because the card is geared toward consumers who want an intro APR offer, as well as those who need to consolidate and pay down their debts.

 Is the Citi Diamond Preferred Card worth it?

-0 percent APR for a limited time
+Intro 0 percent APR offer

-Imagine you have $8,000 in credit card debt at a 21 percent APR, and that you just created a budget that will allow you to pay $450 per month toward your balance.
-At this rate, you could pay off this debt in 22 months, although you would fork over $1,668 in interest in the process.
+Imagine you have $8,000 in credit card debt at a 21 percent APR and that you just created a budget that will allow you to pay $450 per month toward your balance.
+At this rate, you could pay off this debt in 22 months, although you would fork over $1,680 in interest in the process.

 No annual fee and pick your own due date

+The example above shows just how valuable the Citi Diamond Preferred can be and it comes with no annual fee.
 Not only that, but you can pick your own payment due date.
 This benefit can help you plan debt repayment around your payday or a specific day of the month when you prefer to pay bills.

-To get the most out of the Citi Diamond Preferred, you should use it for a large purchase you want to pay off over time or to consolidate other high-interest debts you have.
+To get the most out of the Citi Diamond Preferred, you should use it for a large purchase you want to pay off over time or to consolidate high-interest debts you have.
 Just remember that you have to transfer balances from other credit cards or loans within four months of account opening for the introductory rate to apply.

-Do the math and figure out how much you’ll need to pay during the 18-month timeline, then get serious about sticking to your plan.
-After all, any remaining balances will be charged the regular variable rate of 13.74 percent to 23.74 percent after 18 months are up.
+As you transfer high-interest balances over, keep in mind how much you’ll need to pay each month to ditch your debt before the introductory rate ends.
+Do the math and figure out how much you’ll need to pay during the 21-month timeline, then get serious about sticking to your plan.
+After all, any remaining balances will be charged the regular variable rate of 13.99 percent to 23.99 percent after 21 months are up.